 - designating a set workspace and setting up your home office desk

-- inviting joy into your home on a daily basis
+- inviting joy into your home and heart by grace, on a daily basis

 Here’s where you sound your voice using the form below and share any questions you have or encouraging comments that someone else who reads this can be inspired by.